pierreforstmann/pg_logqueryid/README.md

 `LOAD` <br>

-In this setup all SQL statements are auto explained and server log displays:
+In this setup all SQL statements are auto explained and server log displays for current database session:

 `2020-03-28 14:47:08.633 CET [19735] LOG:  pg_logqueryid: queryId=5917340101676597114` <br>
 `2020-03-28 14:47:08.633 CET [19735] STATEMENT:  SELECT e.extname AS "Name", e.extversion AS "Version", n.nspname AS "Schema", c.description AS "Description"` <br>